Two-Dimensional Active Brownian Particles Crossing a Parabolic Barrier: Finite Rectangular Domain with Absorbing Boundary Conditions: Solution for ABP particles

 The computational effort required to diagonalize such matrices increases rapidly with their dimension.
 However, the decaying exponentials in time in the expression of the propagator, Eq.~\eqref{eq:solution_propagator_full_problem}, ensures convergence.
-In the unperturbed case, $\text{Pe}=0$, the eigenvalues~\eqref{eq:EVa} are real and an increasing function of $n$ and $|s|$.
-However, with increasing P{\'e}clet number, the real components of two distinct eigenvalues may merge and they bifurcate to a pair of complex conjugates for even larger activity, see Fig.~\ref{fig:spectrum}.
+In the unperturbed case, $\text{Pe}=0$, the eigenvalues~\eqref{eq:EVa} are real and an increasing function of $n$, $m$ and $|s|$.
+For $\text{Pe} \neq 0$ the matrix corresponding to the full operator has certain out-of-diagonal elements having a complex value whose imaginary part becomes more and more important with decreasing $\alpha$.
+This is expected since for small $\alpha$ the solution should be dominated by absorption at the upper and lower boundaries.
+Nevertheless, as tested for values of $\alpha$ as small as $10^{-3}$, this does not pose a problem when calculating the eigenvalues as their complex component becomes significant only when, with increasing P{\'e}clet number, the real components of two eigenvalues merge and they bifurcate to a pair of complex conjugates for even larger activity, see Fig.~\ref{fig:spectrum}.
 These branching points, called exceptional points~\cite{Heiss2012}, often originate in parameter-dependent eigenvalue problems and occur in a great variety of physical problems including mechanics, electromagnetism, atomic and molecular physics, quantum phase transitions, and quantum chaos.
 They have also been observed in other problems concerning active particles~\cite{Kurzthaler2016,Kurzthaler2017,DiTrapani2023}.
-The exceptional point are highlighted with red circles in the upper panel of Fig.~\ref{fig:spectrum}.
+The exceptional points are highlighted with red circles in the upper panel of Fig.~\ref{fig:spectrum}.

-To corroborate our findings, we benchmark the time evolution of the probability distribution starting from some given initial condition as obtained from numerics against that obtained by direct stochastic simulations, see Fig.~\ref{fig:probability}.
-Note that due to the presence of the absorbing boundary, the discretization time step adopted in the stochastic simulations should be smaller than what is usually adopted for standard simulations of an ABP in free space.
-As a matter of facts, with increasing time, convergence of results in the proximity of the boundary becomes more and more sensitive to the value of the discretization time step, see also appendix B in Ref.~\citep{DiTrapani2023}.
+To corroborate our findings, we benchmark the time evolution of the spatial probability distribution starting from some given initial condition as obtained from numerics against that obtained by direct stochastic simulations, see Fig.~\ref{fig:spatial_probability}.
+Details on the numerical simulations are reported in \hyperref[sec_appB]{appendix B}.
+Note once more that, even if our analytical solution is formally exact, its numerical implementation requires truncating the series expansion appearing in the expression of the propagator, Eq.~\eqref{eq:solution_propagator_full_problem}.
+Thus, comparison with numerical simulations also serves as a sanity check to ensure that we have chosen sufficiently large values of $n_{\rm max}$, $m_{\rm max}$, and $s_{\rm max}$.